Nuitka/Nuitka/Developer_Manual.rst

 -------------------------------------

 Currently, in created code, for every ``import`` variable a normal ``__import__()`` call is executed.
-The "ExeModuleUnfreezer.cpp" (located in "nuitka/build/static_src") provides the implementation of a ``sys.meta_path`` hook.
+The "ModuleUnfreezer.cpp" (located in "nuitka/build/static_src") provides the implementation of a ``sys.meta_path`` hook.

 This one allows us to have the Nuitka provided module imported even when imported by non-compiled code.
 Kay had learned this at PyCON DE conference, from a presentation by the